 Client: Westland District Council

-EOS role: Review and redesign of the existing monitoring programmes, followed by ongoing annual surface water and groundwater sampling, laboratory analysis, and consent-compliance reporting
+Our role: Review and redesign of the existing monitoring programmes, followed by ongoing annual surface water and groundwater sampling, laboratory analysis, and consent-compliance reporting

 Location: On the outskirts of Hokitika and Kumara, West Coast, South Island

 Closed landfills don’t stop needing attention the day they shut – their resource consents require long-term monitoring of the surrounding surface water and groundwater to confirm that buried waste isn’t leaching contaminants into nearby waterways.
-Westland District Council holds two such closed sites on the West Coast, at Hokitika and Kumara, each with its own consent and its own schedule of water quality conditions to meet.
+Westland District Council (WDC) holds two such closed sites on the West Coast, at Hokitika and Kumara, each with its own consent and its own schedule of water quality conditions to meet.
 In 2019 the Council asked EOS Ecology to review the existing monitoring programmes, which had become difficult to run reliably, and to put them on a sounder footing.
 Working closely with the Council, we audited every sampling site specified in the consents against what was actually achievable in the field – and found a recurring problem.
+Several of the consent-specified sites were ephemeral and thus unsuitable for consistent water quality sampling, whereas others were subject to other discharges that could make it hard to distinguish landfill effects.
+We relocated the unworkable sites to nearby points that reliably hold water, and added new monitoring locations above and below other potential sources, so any contaminant detected could be attributed to its correct origin rather than wrongly blamed on, or excused for, the landfill.
+Just as importantly, we documented each site’s location, access route, and method in detail, so the programme would be repeatable and straightforward to pick up in future rounds.
+Since the redesign, our science team has carried out the surface water and groundwater sampling each year and prepared the annual compliance reports the consents require.

-Since that redesign, our science team has carried out the surface water and groundwater sampling each year and prepared the annual compliance reports the consents require – visually assessing each site, collecting surface water, leachate and groundwater-bore samples, and testing them through an independent laboratory against the consent conditions and the Australian and New Zealand (ANZG 2018) freshwater guideline values.
-Each report sets out clearly where conditions were met and where they were breached, what the likely source is, and what follow-up the consent then triggers, while also flagging the practical realities of the work – overgrown access, dry bores, sites needing permanent markers – so the programme keeps improving.
-The result is exactly what long-term compliance monitoring should be: defensible, repeatable, and clear enough to keep the Council on top of its obligations and to support sound decisions about its closed landfills.
+In all cases, each report we produced sets out clearly where conditions were met and where they were breached, what the likely source was, and what follow-up the consent then triggers, while also flagging the practical realities of the work so the programme keeps improving.
+The result is exactly what long-term compliance monitoring should be: defensible, repeatable, and clear enough to keep the Council on top of its obligations.

 Food Safety of Wild Kai